Factbox: Major shootings in the United States

 Fort Hood

 Nov.
-5, 2009 - A gunman opens fire at Fort Hood, a U.S. Army base in Texas, killing 13 people and wounding 32.
+5, 2009 - A gunman opens fire at Fort Hood, a U.S. Army base in Texas, killing 13 people.
 The gunman, an Army major and psychiatrist, was sentenced to death for the rampage.

 Washington Navy Yard

 Sept.
 16, 2013 - A former Navy reservist working as a government contractor kills 12 people at the Washington Navy Yard.
-Eight people are injured.
 The gunman was killed by police.

 Colorado movie theater